oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/fmw-domain-home-in-image/_index.md

   already exist.
 The path name is `/<path to output-directory>/weblogic-domains/<domainUID>`.
   If the directory already exists, its contents must be removed before using this script.
 * Create a properties file, `domain.properties`, in the directory that is created above.
 This properties file will be used to create a sample FMW Infrastructure domain.
-* Download the latest [WebLogic Deploy Tooling](https://github.com/oracle/weblogic-deploy-tooling) (WDT) and [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool) (WIT) installer ZIP files to your `/tmp/dhii-sample/tools` directory.
+* Download the latest [WebLogic Deploy Tooling](https://github.com/oracle/weblogic-deploy-tooling) (WDT) and [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool) installer ZIP files to your `/tmp/dhii-sample/tools` directory.
 Both WDT and WIT are required to create your Model in Image container images.
   Visit the GitHub [WebLogic Deploy Tooling Releases](https://github.com/oracle/weblogic-deploy-tooling/releases) and [WebLogic Image Tool Releases](https://github.com/oracle/weblogic-image-tool/releases) web pages to determine the latest release version for each.

-* Set up the WebLogic Image Tool to the `/tmp/dhii-sample/tools/imagetool` directory.
-Set the WIT cache store location to the `/tmp/dhii-sample/tools/imagetool-cache` directory and put a `wdt_<WDT_VERSION>` entry in the tool's cache which points to the path of the WDT ZIP file installer.
+* Set up the WebLogic Image Tool in the `/tmp/dhii-sample/tools/imagetool` directory.
+Set the WIT cache store location to the `/tmp/dhii-sample/tools/imagetool-cache` directory and put a `wdt_<WDT_VERSION>` entry in the tool's cache, which points to the path of the WDT ZIP file installer.
   For more information about the WIT cache, see the [WIT Cache documentation](https://github.com/oracle/weblogic-image-tool/blob/master/site/cache.md).

-* Invoke the [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool) (WIT) to create a new FWM Infrastructure domain using the FMW Infrastructure image specified in the `domainHomeImageBase` parameter from your inputs file, the WDT variables in `domain.properties` file, and the model defined in `wdt_model_configured.yaml` or `wdt_model_restricted_jrf_configured.yaml` depending on
+* Invoke the [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool) to create a new FWM Infrastructure domain using the FMW Infrastructure image specified in the `domainHomeImageBase` parameter from your inputs file, the WDT variables in `domain.properties` file, and the model defined in `wdt_model_configured.yaml` or `wdt_model_restricted_jrf_configured.yaml` depending on